 Black’s become a major power player in the world of exterior paints.
 Above, a summer cottage from Bo Bedre, in an unexpected choice for the beach, but it’s a strong, impactful statement.
 White trim really stands out against the inky darkness.

 An all-black exterior is one of my favorite trends for your home’s outside.
 It may seem counterintuitive, but painting your home all one color (or painting it all black, but picking a slightly darker or shinier color for the trim) can play up your home’s structural features, drawing attention to its architectural qualities.

 There’s a reason we chose all white for our nation’s most famous house: it just looks great.
 (Also, many buildings during the classical revival were painted white, due to the mistaken belief that the Greek and Romans always eschewed color.)
 This may result in a little more exterior maintenance, but it’s certainly a striking look, especially for a farmhouse-style home.

 Soft pastels, on the exterior of a house, are as lovely now as they were when I was a kid (if your HOA will let you get away with it).

 If black-on-black is just too much, try the more moderate (and traditional) grey-on-grey.
 This tone-on-tone look will give the exterior of your home a little extra interest and dimension.

 A lot of suburban homes have accents in either brick, stone, or wood.
 You can get a stylish look, and pump up the contrast between siding and natural wood accents, with a dark-colored exterior.

-Dark colors (here, a dark grey) can also look especially nice with brick.
-Pay special attention to the underlying tones in your home’s brick or stone to make sure that the color you pick will make a good match.
+Dark colors can also look especially nice with brick, too.
+But be sure to pay special attention to the underlying tones in your home’s brick or stone to make sure that the color you pick will make a good match.

 What exterior colors are you loving these days?